Skip to main content

 Purchase:

-Purchase and Use Tax is due at the time of registration and/or title at a percentage of the purchase price or the National Automobile Dealers Association (NADA) clean trade-in value, whichever is greater, minus the value of the trade-in vehicle or any other allowable credit.
+Purchase and Use Tax is due at the time of registration and/or title at the rate of 6% of the purchase price or the J. D. Power clean trade-in value, whichever is greater (see allowable credits and exemptions).

 Lease:

-The tax will be calculated by the dealer/leasing company.
-A lease agreement or Vermont Dealer worksheet must be submitted with documents.
+The dealer or leasing company will calculate the tax.
+A lease agreement or Vermont Dealer worksheet must be submitted with the documents.
 If the individual purchases this vehicle at the end of the lease, they will pay tax on the "residual/lease end value" of the vehicle.

 The registration application is received from a Vermont Dealer or a Vermont Dealer acting on behalf of the Lessor.
-A "Purchase and Use Tax Computation - Leased Vehicle" Form (form #VD-147) may be submitted in lieu of a copy of the lease agreement and dealer worksheet.
+A "Purchase and Use Tax Computation - Leased Vehicle" form may be submitted instead of a copy of the lease agreement and dealer worksheet.

 Original Acquisition Cost - Lease End Value = Purchase Price